Maynard Wishner

 Wishner was born and grew up in Chicago.
-He earned undergraduate and law degrees from the University of Chicago.
+He graduated from the University of Chicago in 1945, and obtained a J.D. from the same institution in 1947.

 From 1947 to 1952, Wishner worked for the Chicago Mayor's Commission on Human Relations, as head of the commission's department of law and order and then as acting director.
 He was then appointed chief city prosecutor for the city's Law Department.
 He was an attorney with the firm of Cole, Wishner, Epstein & Manilow before joining Walter E. Heller & Co., a finance company, where he eventually served as president and chief operating officer.
 He retired in 1985.